lukedupin/pad-motion-linux/README.md

 This version is a fork from: https://github.com/fizzisoda/pad-motion This version has be updated to use /dev/input/mice on linux (and maybe macosx?)
 The dependacy from multilib has been removed.
+You must run the executible as sudo or change the permissions on /dev/input/mice to your user.

 # This was edited for use with MPR on Yuzu